Iran nuclear fuel move may ease war fears - for now

 World powers seeking a diplomatic solution to the decade-old standoff over Iran's nuclear programme want it to halt 20 percent enrichment, close down the underground Fordow plant where it does most of this work and ship out its stockpile.

-Iran has signalled it may be ready to suspend the 20 percent activity but says sanctions imposed on the major oil producer must be lifted in return, a demand the West rejects.
+Iran has signalled it may be ready to suspend 20 percent enrichment but says sanctions imposed on the major oil producer must be lifted in return, a demand the West rejects.

 Tehran's move to use some higher-grade enriched uranium for civilian purposes may be a sign of a willingness to compromise, Mark Hibbs of the Carnegie Endowment think-tank said.